SylphAI-Inc/AdalFlow/lightrag/lightrag/optim/README.md

 We will have to come with a simplified and more effective version of text-grad, but the structure with our component is solid and powerful.

+# Differ from model optimization
+1. we have to manually define parameters but in pytorch, it comes inside of a layer, so you just define a layer instead.